RAF 15 Operation Frothblower ~ Plzen 16-17 April 1943 (revised edition)

 THE OPERATIONS ROOM LOG is a contemporaneous record, and I therefore read the 76 Squadron Operations Log in that light.

-The city of Plzen is attacked.
-Main Force then turns, They then turns, but this time, by the shortest and most lethal route, straight across the full breadth of Germany, and on still over occupied territory, until they eventually reach the relative safety mid point over the North Sea not far off Norfolk, Lincolnshire and Yorkshire.
-Eighty years on, I’m aware that the operation was a a complete failure.
-The 76 Squadron Operations Log informs me otherwise.
+The City of Plzen is attacked.
+Main Force then turns, now on the most lethal route, straight across the full breadth of Germany, and on still over occupied territories, until they eventually reach the relative safety mid-point over the North Sea not far off Norfolk, Lincolnshire and Yorkshire.

 Momentarily I ponder.
-Did the crews just say what intelligence wanted to hear?
+Did the crews just say what Intelligence wanted to hear?

 I ponder again.